kristijan1996/simple-speech-recognition-in-keras/README.md

           <img width=600 src="/images/system.png">
 </p>

 Preprocessing block transforms audio signal into a matrix of fixed dimensions, using [Mel frequency cepstrum transform](http://practicalcryptography.com/miscellaneous/machine-learning/guide-mel-frequency-cepstral-coefficients-mfccs/).
 This approach is based on the fact that the Mel transformation produces unique signal signature in the frequency domain.
-This is similar to Fourier transform, thanks to which we can observe signal characteristics in frequency domain, from which we can conclude various interesing information about its nature.
+This is similar to Fourier transform, thanks to which we can observe signal characteristics in frequency domain, from which we can conclude various interesting information about its nature.

 So, each one of the spoken words listed before has a unique stamp, i.e. unique frequency content in time.
 On the following image, spectrogram of word _up_ is shown.